-If you are using Cisco Unified Communications Manager Release 8 or later, the TSP and New Cisco Media Driver are automatically installed and activated when you install Cisco Unified Attendant Console Standard.
-However, Cisco Unified Communications Manager Release 7.1.5 does not support this silent TSP installation, and you must manually download and install the appropriate TSP and Cisco TAPI Wave driver according to the instructions in Installing and Configuring the Cisco TSP for Cisco Unified Communications Manager 7.x, page 2-12.
+If you are using Cisco Unified Communications Manager Release 9 or later, the TSP and New Cisco Media Driver are automatically installed and activated when you install Cisco Unified Attendant Console Standard.

 - The 32-bit version of TSP is required when running Cisco Unified Attendant Console under a 32-bit operating system.
-The 64-bit version of TSP is required when running Cisco Unified Attendant Console under a 64-bit operating system.
-Consequently, 64-bit installations are supported only in conjunction with Cisco Unified Communications Manager versions later than 8.0(3). - If the installation wizard is unable to download the TSP, you can fix the problem by doing the following: - a.
+The 64-bit version of TSP is required when running Cisco Unified Attendant Console under a 64-bit operating system. - If the installation wizard is unable to download the TSP, you can fix the problem by doing the following: - a.
 In your web browser, under Tools, choose Internet Options. - b.
-In the dialog box, select the Advanced tab. - c.
+In the dialog box, select the Advanced tab.

+- c.
 Under Security, deselect (uncheck) Check for publisher's certificate revocation. - d.
-Under Security, deselect (uncheck) Check for server certificate revocation.
+Under Security, deselect (uncheck) Check for server certificate revocation. - e.

-e.
 Click OK.